andreatramacere/jetset/doc/install.rst

 Install  JetSeT from ANACONDA (suggested for Linux and Mac OSX)
 -------------------------------------------------------------------
 .. important::
     Starting from version 1.1.0, python 2 is not supported anymore.
+Python >=3.6 is suggested, older python 3 versions should work.

 Versions of python 3 < 3.6 should work.